openlattice/openlattice-help-site-old/_guides/integrations.md

 **Data integrations** take your data and map it to Loom's standardized data model.
 You will need to submit a request to a Loom administrator to create the data model for your dataset.

 > **How do I submit a request?** List your column headers, descriptions, and data types in this [this spreadsheet](/files/DatasetColumnHeaderSubmission.xlsx) and email it to us at [{{site.email}}](mailto:{{site.email}}).
-A member of the Loom team will reply within 24 hours with further instructions.
+Please provide as many details as you can in the spreadsheet.
+We will contact you if further information is needed and will send you the details for your data model within 24 hours.

 ## 2. Create your dataset

+**Note: You can skip this step if a member of the Loom team already created the required datasets for you.**

-Once you receive the the details for your data model, go to the **Datasets** tab and create a new dataset with the information provided.
+Once you receive the the details for your data model, go to the **Datasets** tab and create the new datasets with the information provided.

 {%
   include image.html